Quantum Trajectory Analysis of the Two-Mode Three-Level Atom Microlaser: EFFECT OF ATOMIC VELOCITY DISTRIBUTION ON THE STATISTICAL PROPERTIES OF THE MICROLASER

-Finite correlation for practical atomic beams of relative velocity spreads upto 20\% has indeed been measured for the single-mode microlaser by Aljalal \cite{aljalal}.
-As for the regions near the vacuum trapping states, \(g^{(2)} (0)\) is peaked because the number of photons inside the cavity is very small.
-The correlation function at these regions is strongly bunched which means that whenever a few number of photons happen to exist inside the cavity, they will tend to leave the cavity together as a bunch of photons.
-At the extreme case of the vacuum trapping state, the correlation function diverges since the cavity has no photons.
-We noticed that when operating the cavity near a vacuum trapping state where \(g^{(2)} (0)\) is very large, the correlation is very sensitive to the velocity spread of the atoms and collapses very fast until some residual correlation persists at a relative velocity spread of 2\%.
-In Fig. \ref{g2d2} we show the second order correlation function of the cavity field \(g^{(2)} (\tau )\) for a microlaser operated close to this state (\(g\tau _{{\mathop{\rm int}} } = 1.994\pi /\sqrt 3\)).
-In this figure, \(g^{(2)} (\tau )\) of a mono-velocity beam is shown in addition to velocity spreads \(\frac{{\Delta v}}{{v_o }}\) of 0.02\%, 0.03\%, 0.04\%, 0.06\%, 0.08\%, 0.1\%, 0.2\% and 2\%.
-We note that the correlation length has approximately the same value for first six values of \(\frac{{\Delta v}}{{v_o }}\).
-The reason for the fragility of the correlation near a vacuum trapping state to the atomic velocity spread is that the smallest distribution in the interaction times destroys the vacuum trapping state as we saw in Fig. \ref{trapping} and will introduce a small number of photons inside the cavity.
+Finite correlation for practical atomic beams of relative velocity spreads up to 45\% has indeed been measured for the single-mode microlaser \cite{Choi}.
+For the second case in the vicinity of the trapping states, \(g^{(2)} (0)\) is peaked because the number of photons inside the cavity is very small.
+The correlation function at these regions is strongly bunched, which means that whenever a few number of photons happen to exist inside the cavity, they will tend to leave the cavity together as a bunch of photons.
+In the extreme case of the vacuum trapping state, the correlation function diverges since the cavity has no photons.
+We noticed that when operating the cavity near a vacuum trapping state where \(g^{(2)} (0)\) is very large, the correlation is very sensitive to the velocity spread of the atoms and collapses very quickly until some residual correlation persists around a relative velocity spread of 1\%.
+In Fig. \ref{g2d2} we show the second-order correlation function of the cavity field \(g^{(2)} (\tau )\) for a microlaser operating close to this state (\(g\tau _{{\mathop{\rm int}} } = 1.994\pi /\sqrt 2\)).
+In this figure, \(g^{(2)} (\tau )\) of a mono-velocity beam is shown in addition to velocity spreads \(\frac{{\Delta v}}{{v_o }}\) of 0.02\%, 0.03\%, 0.04\%, 0.06\%, 0.08\%, 0.1\%, 0.2\% and 1\%.
+The reason for the fragility of the correlation function near a vacuum trapping state is that the smallest distribution in the interaction times destroys the vacuum trapping state as we saw in Fig. \ref{trapping} and will introduce a small number of photons inside the cavity.
 These photons will cause the residual correlation mentioned above.
-Increasing the relative velocity spread beyond 2\% doesn't affect this residual correlation considerably as in the first case (non-trapping states) where the correlation is very immune to the atomic velocity spread.
+Increasing the relative velocity spread beyond 1\% does not affect this residual correlation considerably as in the first case (non-trapping states) where the correlation is very immune to the atomic velocity spread.